A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Introduction

-\item Experimental results validate the effectiveness of the proposed framework.
-Specifically, the DSatur algorithm achieves delivery loads that are very close to the IC converse bound, with a maximum gap no larger than 1.2\%.
-Building on this benchmark, the proposed GNN-based approach achieves delivery loads within about 10\% of DSatur, while reducing the runtime by a factor of 3 to 20 as the number of user nodes increases.
-Compared with a GIN-based learning approach, the proposed GNN reduces the number of required colors by approximately 20\%-80\% and achieves a runtime reduction of roughly one to two orders of magnitude.
-In addition, the proposed greedy converse closely approximates the IC converse, achieving more than 97\% of the bound while requiring only $10^{-2}$ to $10^{-6}$ of the computation time as the number of user nodes grows. \end{itemize}
+\item Extensive numerical results with 10 cache-nodes and 4 to 20 users validate the effectiveness of the proposed framework.
+Specifically, the DSatur algorithm is shown to achieve transmission loads very close to the IC converse bound, with a maximum gap no larger than $1.1\%$.
+Building on this benchmark, the proposed GNN-based approach achieves transmission loads with a slight increase of up to 10\% compared to the DSatur algorithm, while reducing the computational runtime by a factor of $2$ to $30$ as the number of users increases.
+Compared with the Potts-based method in~\cite{schuetz2022potts}, the proposed approach achieves substantial improvements in both computational complexity and coloring performance.
+In particular, the runtime is reduced by roughly several hundred times, while the number of colors required by the Potts-based method is consistently at least $1.2$ times that of our approach.
+In addition, the proposed greedy converse bound closely approximates the IC converse bound, achieving more than $97\%$ of the bound while requiring only $10^{-2}$ to $10^{-6}$ of the computational runtime as the number of users grows.